CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-6.md

 Giant Spiders wounding a Hobbit.
 No action may be declared in response to a special action resulting from a strike unless the special action is a dice-rolling action, i.e., a special action is generally considered synonymous with the strike dice-roll.
-If the special action is a dice- rolling action, an action may be declared in response to it if the action directly affects the dice-roll.
+If the special action is a dice-rolling action, an action may be declared in response to it if the action directly affects the dice-roll.

 Annotation 20: If more than one special action is to follow a strike, the defending player decides the order they are resolved.

 Annotation 21: A successful strike against a character is synonymous with that character being wounded, i.e., inverting a character card on the playing surface is not a seperate action from the successful strike.
 Cancelling a strike does not defeat it.

 A strike is only defeated if the body of the strike is defeated.

 Wounded characters only suffer a -2 prowess.
 In general, wounded charcters are not considered tapped.

 Prowess modifications from items come first.
 Then other bonuses are applied in the order the player controlling the character decides.
 Even a bonus given on a character's card is applied after item bonuses.

-Movement
+#### Movement

 Starter movement works as follows: Each company will have a face up site card showing where it is.
 This is called the site of origin.
 By